POSP Full Form in Insurance: Meaning, Eligibility, Exam, Certificate & How to Become a POSP Agent (2026)

 POSP full form in insurance is Point of Sales Person (sometimes written as Point of Sale Person).

-In plain English: A POSP is a certified individual who can sell simple, ready-made insurance products directly to customers.
-Think motor insurance, health insurance, term life, or basic general insurance plans.
+In simpler terms, POSP means a certified individual who can sell simple, ready-made insurance products directly to customers.

 IRDAI (Insurance Regulatory and Development Authority of India) launched the POSP model back in 2015 to make insurance easier to buy and sell across India.